vinesmsuic/Depth-Cameras/README.md

 * Depth Range: Zed > L515 > D455 > KinectV2 > Kinectv4
 * RGB resolution: Kinectv4 > All
 * FPS: D455 > All
-* Price: Max has no clue, Max didn't pay the check
+* Price: I have no clue, I didn't pay the check